Career and Educational Planning Workshops

-These workshops are offered free of charge; registering assures you space and materials.
+These workshops/sessions are offered free of charge; registering assures you space and materials.

-Building bridges: networking and campus resources for returning adult students
+Building bridges: networking and campus resources for returning adults

 Are you a new or returning adult student at UW-Madison?
-Take advantage of this free orientation workshop to learn about campus libraries, student financial aid, learning support, computer resources, and more.
+Take advantage of this orientation to learn about campus libraries, financial aid, academic support, computer resources, and more.
 No fee.
 Learn more/register.